folio-org/stripes-cli/README.md

 }
 ```

-Aliases for Stripes UI apps are also supported:
+Aliases for Stripes UI apps are also supported.
+Aliases paths should be relative to the directory containing the `.stripesclirc` config file which defines the aliases.
 ```
 {
   "aliases": {